schmidt-christina/schmidt-christina.github.io/_pages/about.md

 # About me

-<p style='text-align: justify;'> I am a Physical Oceanographer interested in what drives the ocean’s circulation from small to large scales and how this affects the climate system.
-In particular, the dynamics and processes on the Antarctic margin and in the Southern Ocean are fascinating to me.
-I use advanced technical skills including high-resolution ocean-sea ice models and Lagrangian methods to better understand changes in the ocean’s circulation. </p>
+<p style='text-align: justify;'> I am a Physical Oceanographer interested in the dynamics, changes, and atmosphere-ocean-ice interactions in the polar regions.
+Currently, I work as an Ice/Ocean Modeller at the British Antarctic Survey on the GIANT project contributing to a better understanding of how Greenland’s glaciers are melting.
+I studied at GEOMAR, Germany and received my PhD from the University of New South Wales, Australia in 2025 where I investigated Antarctic Bottom Water formation and dynamics in a changing climate.

+I am passionate about science communication as I enjoy sharing my knowledge and excitement for the oceans with students and the general public.
+You can find articles and podcasts <a href=https://schmidt-christina.github.io/media/>here</a>. </p>

 <p style='text-align: justify;'>  Please contact me at drchristinaschmidt@outlook.com if you wish to know more or have any other questions. </p>